You are here

 • LEAs and charter schools should use the endorsement content evaluation worksheets to identify the first 24 credit hours.
 For the remaining 12 credit hours, LEAs may determine alignment based on a sound rationale –whether that be an existing LEA policy regarding relevant coursework that informed the in-field decision, or a cogent explanation of how the coursework being considered as in-field aligns to the course(s) taught.

-• Teachers who demonstrated in-field via 24 credit hours were considered in-field through the 2017-18 and 2018-19 school years.
+• No. Teachers who demonstrated in-field status via 24 credit hours were considered in-field through the 2018-19 school year.
 As of 2019-20, teachers need to meet one of the four ways listed in the definition of in-field.

 • No. The definition of in-field is used only for federal reporting purposes and does not affect Colorado statute or rule related to teacher licensure.
 Endorsement requirements are detailed on the Licensing Office site.